Cochran County Vehicle Impound Guide

 If your license is suspended due to the DUI arrest, you can still get your car back, but you'll need someone else to pick it up for you.

-- Written authorization from you allowing them to pick up the car.
+• A signed authorization letter from you allowing them to pick up the car.
 A simple signed note will usually suffice.

-IMPORTANT: These fees accumulate daily.
+IMPORTANT: Storage fees accumulate every day.
 The longer you wait, the more it will cost.
 Retrieving your car as soon as possible is the best way to minimize expenses.

-Contact the specific impound lot to confirm their accepted payment methods.
+Call the impound lot in advance to confirm accepted payment methods.
 Most accept cash and major credit cards.
-Some may accept debit cards, but it's crucial to verify this in advance.
+Some may accept debit cards or money orders, but it's crucial to verify this in advance to avoid delays.

 Timeline